 If network operators communicate with each other via roaming hubs, it depends on the deployment model how N32 security is applied.
 According to GSMA, several models of outsourcing a SEPP to IPX or having a SEPP in a roaming hub are discussed.
 Per definition in TS 33.501, N32 security is applied between 2 SEPPs.
 The necessary interfaces in the roaming hub scenarios needs to be studied.

-This key issue investigates whether existing concepts for N32 security are sufficient and whether there is an additional need to specify N32 security for roaming hub scenarios.

 5.10.3 Security requirements